-When the trees start their transformation to vibrant hues of yellow, orange, and red, us Canadians seek out ways to soak up the warm days and spectacular views while we still can.
+When the trees begin their transformation from lush greens to vibrant hues of yellow, orange, and red, we Canadians seek out ways to soak up the warm days and spectacular views while we can.
 One way unlike any other is to take to our numerous lakes and rivers in a canoe for a leisurely paddle that will take your breath away.
 Prepare to get the full effect of the fall colours on the water, sometimes in spots that may not be accessible by any other means, with our picks for the best fall canoeing areas.

 Ontario’s picturesque Provincial Parks are one of the best places to take in the beauty of fall, and in Ontario’s Highlands we have quite a few parks to choose from.
 Plan ahead with their fall colour report tool to get an idea of how the colour changes are advancing at all parks across the province.
 Earlier in the fall, visit some of our more northerly parks like Lake St. Peter and Bonnechere Provincial Parks to paddle their calm lakes before they close in mid-October.
 Trees in our more southerly parks like Bon Echo Provincial Park will turn just a bit later, so canoeing season can be extended by an extra week into October.